HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The branch register instruction performs an unconditional IA-relative branch.
-The target address is formed adding the low sign extended content of register "b" shifted by two bits to the left to the current instruction address.
+The target address is formed adding the sign extended content of register "b" shifted by two bits to the left to the current instruction address.
 If code translation is disabled, the target address is the absolute physical address.
 The current instruction address offset + 4 is returned in general register "r".

 #### Operation